simplysindy/simplysindy.github.io/README.md

 ## Acknowledgments

-- Original template design by [Benjamin Chew](https://github.com/benjaminchew/benjaminchew.github.io) - Thank you for the excellent foundation!
+- Original template design by [Benjamin Chew](https://github.com/benjaminchew/benjaminchew.github.io) - Special thanks to Ben for sharing this amazing template! ✨ <3
 - Icons from Font Awesome
 - Built with React and deployed via GitHub Pages